 - Child support worksheet

 Before submitting the original documents, make two photocopies, and keep one for yourself and the other one for your spouse.
-Pay the fees when submitting the papers.
-The clerk would verify the documents and submit them to the court.
+The court may require an initial filing fee when submitting the papers.
+The clerk will verify, accept the documents and submit them to the court or judge, if necessary.

 Step 4: Appear in court

-Based on the schedule, the case date would be notified to you and your spouse.
+The court will keep the parties advised of any hearing dates.
 It is important to appear in court at the given time and date.
 The court hearing is meant to check that you and your spouse have understood all the terms of the divorce, and it is your mutual decision.
-When the case is clear, the judge approves the divorce on the same day by taking your signatures.
-If any corrections are to be made, the documents would be sent to you, and a fresh date would be scheduled.
+If the judge approves your paperwork and testimony, , the judge may finalize the divorce on the same day.
+If any corrections are to be made, the documents would be returned, and a new date would be scheduled.

 Benefits Of Do-It-Yourself Divorce

-Here are a few benefits that one can reap from do-it-yourself divorce.
+Here are a few benefits from do-it-yourself divorce.

-- Cost-effective: The divorce filing fees vary as per the state in which you file the divorce (2).
-When you hire an attorney for divorce proceedings, the expenses multiply with each passing day.
-Do-it-yourself divorce allows you to save the money that would otherwise be spent on attorneys and hefty paperwork.
+- Cost-effective: When you hire an attorney for divorce proceedings, the expenses may multiply with each passing day.
+Do-it-yourself divorce allows you to save the money that would otherwise be spent on attorneys.

-- Hassle-free: Mutual consent, less paperwork, low cost, and no involvement of attorney — all these make the divorce process quick and straightforward without significant interruptions.
+- Hassle-free: Mutual consent, less paperwork, low cost, and no involvement of attorney — all these make the divorce process quick and straightforward.

 Limitations Of Do-It-Yourself Divorce